Contact Lenses

 What To Expect

-With most hard contact lenses, there will be a 2- to 4-week break-in period during which you wear the lenses for increasingly longer periods of time each day.
-Soft contact lenses usually take less time to break in.
+With most hard contact lenses, there will be a 2- to 4-week break-in period.
+During this time, you wear the lenses for longer periods of time each day.
+Soft contact lenses usually take less time to get used to.

-The care of contact lenses varies according to the type of lens.
-Care may range from minimal (disposable extended-wear soft lenses) to extensive (conventional soft lenses).
-It is important to follow directions for lens care carefully to avoid vision-threatening complications.
-If you have a hard time following the cleaning steps, tell your eye care professional.
+How you care for your contact lenses depends on the type of lens you have.
+It is important to follow directions for lens care carefully to help prevent sore or infected eyes.
+If you have a hard time following the cleaning steps, tell your eye doctor.
 You may be able to simplify the cleaning steps.
-Or you may want to switch to disposable lenses.
+Or you may want to switch to disposable lenses that you wear for one day, then throw away.

 Learn more